-We are inviting you to take part because your baby was born less than 5 weeks early and received, or is receiving, cooling treatment for HIE.
-The risk of problems with neurological child development are higher for babies with HIE than for babies without HIE.
+We are inviting you to take part because your baby was born more than 12 weeks early.
+The risk of problems with neurological child development are higher for babies born very early than for babies born near their due date.